Mayuresh-22/Engagefy/README.md

-# Social Media Performance Analysis Platform 📊
+# Engagefy - Social Media Performance Analysis Platform 📊

 ## Overview
-The **Social Media Performance Analysis Platform** is a robust web application designed to evaluate and generate insights into social media engagement.
+The **Engagefy** is a robust web application designed to evaluate and generate insights into social media engagement.
 With a focus on user experience, our platform empowers users to analyze their profiles and specific post types with precision and ease.

 ### Key Features:
 - **Frontend**: Developed using React for a seamless and interactive user interface.